brettcannon/release-often/README.md

 5. Upload to PyPI
 6. Create a release on GitHub

+## Caveats
+Due to the fact that the action commits back to the repository you cannot have required status checks on PRs as that prevents direct commits from non-admins.

 ## Details
 ### Update version
 Based on which of the following labels are applied to a PR, update the version number: